 Supporting “no-tipping” isn’t about being ungenerous; it is about advocating for a more professional and equitable workplace.
 An employee’s wages should be a contractual guarantee, not a gamble based on a customer’s mood.

-This Labour Day, let’s advocate for a system where “service with a smile” is a sign of a satisfied professional, not a survival tactic.
+This Labour Day, let’s advocate for a world where “service with a smile” is a sign of a well-treated professional, not a survival tactic.
 It is time we stop tipping the balance and start paying the wage.

 What are your thoughts?
-Should the responsibility of pay stay with the employer, or do you believe tipping is a necessary incentive?
+Should the employer pay fair wage, or should the customer tip?
 Let’s discuss in the comments.

 *This blog post has been refined using Gemini.